markjreed/markjreed.github.io/_posts/2020-08-30-zsh2-startup-files.markdown

 not, interactive or not.
 There's no way to stop zsh from executing this file.
 So it's a bad idea to put anything in here that writes to standard output; that will confuse anything that runs a remote non-interactive process, like `scp`.
-Only things here that need be set for all shells, everywhere.
+Only put things here that need be set for all shells, everywhere.

 While you can't stop zsh from sourcing `/etc/zshenv`, the code in